MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1027.md

 Wibowo A, Herber R, van Deyck W, and Zielhuis R. (1982).
 Biological assessment of exposure in factories with second degree usage of cadmium compounds. *International Archives of Occupational Environmental Health, 49,* 265-273.

-Attachment 1 - Nonmandatory Protocol for an Internal Quality Assurance/Quality Control Program
+Attachment 1—Nonmandatory Protocol for an Internal Quality Assurance/Quality Control Program

 The following is an example of the type of internal quality assurance/quality control program that assures adequate control to satisfy OSHA requirements under this protocol.
 However, other approaches may also be acceptable.